Last updated on May 23rd, 2023

 I tested this out myself with a leftover half of cake.
 I left it sitting in a covered cake dome for the duration of Christmas and periodically drizzled some bourbon over it.
 After four weeks, it still looked as if it was just baked.
 However, it will be quite boozy, so use your own discretion.

-If you’re uneasy about gifting a cake that’s been sitting out for a month, you can store them in the freezer.
-Simply wrap the cake in a layer of plastic wrap followed by foil.
+If you’re uneasy about gifting or eating a cake that’s been sitting out for a month, here are a few ways to store them safely.

 Eudora Welty’s White Fruit Cake